 Newcastle City Council has embarked upon a £2.6m capital investment programme within the Grainger Market to improve, repair and refurbish the glazed roof to ensure this important cultural tourist destination is preserved.
 Work will start in January 2018.

-Cllr Ged Bell, Cabinet member for inclusive growth at Newcastle City Council, added: “We are delighted to welcome new retailers like The Simply Small Co to the Grainger Market, which is a perfect place to set up a new business, and we wish Natalie every success in her venture.
+Cllr Ged Bell, Cabinet member for inclusive growth at Newcastle City Council, added: “We are delighted to welcome new retailers like The Simply Small Co to the Grainger Market.
+It is a perfect place to set up a new business, and we wish Natalie every success in her venture.

-“The Grainger Market is a wonderful and popular place to shop, with a wide range of retailers based there and more new shops due to open soon.
+“The Grainger Market is a popular place to shop, with a range of retailers and more new shops due to open soon.

-“It’s a huge asset to our city and we are making significant investment in the building to protect and preserve it for future generations.”
+“It’s a huge asset to our city.
+We are making significant investment in the building to protect and preserve it for future generations.”

-To me, supporting small businesses in our community is vital, whether it be on Small Business Saturday or any other day in between – so to show my love for Natalie’s business venture, I bought little C a really funky, bright Blade & Rose winter hat.
+Supporting small businesses in our community is vital.
+Whether it be on Small Business Saturday or any other day in between.
+So to show my love for Natalie’s business, I bought little C a really funky, bright Blade & Rose hat.
 Well, he is my rainbow baby after all!

 The Simply Small Co Newcastle is open now and sells children’s and baby wear, nursery furnishings, toys and gifts.
 It is situated in unit 56-57 on Alley 2, next door to the market office and weigh house.
 For more information visit www.thesimplysmallco.com